-Up to $1,000 toward a donation or up to $5,000 for a scholarship, with some flexibility depending on the purpose.
+Up to $8,000 for one scholarship or two scholarship’s that share the amount, with some flexibility depending on the purpose.
 The project for which the funding is awarded should be completed within 18 months of receipt of the funds.
 A report, with an account of how the money was spent, should be turned in at the latest within two months after the end of the project, by each scholarship recipient or organization that received a donation.

 Who can apply?

 Donation – Non-profit organizations in the greater metropolitan DC area; Scholarship – Students or individual researchers affiliated with a DC, Maryland or Virginia university.
 Please note whether it concerns a donation for a specific purpose or a scholarship for studies.